 Manual supply chain operations are inefficient and detrimental to your business.
 Fortunately, like in all other sectors, automation is fast becoming a new norm in eCommerce logistics and supply chains.

-Aside from increasing efficiency and minimizing human errors, automation enables brands to enhance supply chain visibility among merchants, suppliers, and service providers.
+Beyond increasing efficiency and minimizing human error, automation enables brands to enhance supply chain visibility across merchants, suppliers, and service providers.

-The real-time and automated data recording allows the relevant parties to access the required information, track inventory, and communicate quickly, thus resolving the bottlenecks and improving overall workflow efficiency.
+Real-time, automated data recording enables relevant parties to access the required information, track inventory, and communicate quickly, thereby resolving bottlenecks and improving overall workflow efficiency.

-That’s why many forward-thinking players see value in incorporating automation technology like machine learning and artificial intelligence into their supply chain.
+That’s why many forward-thinking players see value in incorporating automation technologies such as machine learning and artificial intelligence into their supply chains.

 Augmented reality (AR) isn’t just for gaming.
 With its ability to personalize the shopping experience, the trend is rapidly gaining momentum in eCommerce.

-From visualizing what a new couch would look like within their own real spaces, trying out different lip shades, seeing what clothes look like on them, to determining which colour they should paint their walls, AR features allow shoppers to get a better visualization of products than images.
+From visualizing what a new couch would look like in their own spaces to trying different lip shades, seeing how clothes look on them, and determining which colour to paint their walls, AR features allow shoppers to gain a better sense of products than images alone.

-Now that AR technologies are becoming handier, brands are innovating to create differentiated buying experiences.
+As AR technologies become more accessible, brands are innovating to create differentiated buying experiences.
 Here are some of the ways AR is helping brands change the way shoppers perceive their products:

 It seems like there is a new payment option every day, so much so that even credit cards are looked at as somewhat outdated.